 - Youth leadership and career preparation

 Anyone interested in the CCX is highly encouraged to communicate with event staff about any barriers to participation.
 Learn more about NEFA's focus on diverse participation.

 CCX workshops encourage participants to explore what it really takes to put creativity at the center of their community’s economic life.
-Each one discusses the specific strategies and outcomes of one creative economy initiative.
+Each one discusses the specific strategies and outcomes of a particular creative economy initiative.
 These are stories of creative work that reaches across sectors to address community social, cultural, and economic goals.
 Past CCX workshop strategies included pop-up creative businesses, cultural plans, cultural districts, cultural policy and zoning, downtown events, impact research, space development, workforce development, and many more examples that you can browse in NEFA's community initiatives directory.